AlexanderGebers/React-Sidebar/README.md

 # Simple sidebar with React + React Router

+Simple sidebar on the left side, App content next to it.
+Menu items can be added within the ``Sidebar-Component``.

+    data object => menuItems

+Item text & page route must be provided.

+## Setup

 ViteJS is my 1st choice development tool.
 NodeJS must be installed on your local machine.
 I´m using VSCode.